-Bride minimum age at the solemnization of marriage is 18 years completed.
+Bride’s minimum age at the time of solemnization of marriage must be 18 years ( completed).

-Bridegroom minimum age at the solemnization of marriage - 21 years completed.
+Bridegroom’s minimum age at the time of solemnization of marriage must be 21 years (completed).

 Wedding invitation card.

 A photograph of marriage ceremony capturing both wife and husband.